zertico/apidoc/source/index.md

 Not implemented
 ```

-The admin can visualize all addresses by accessing a route described below.
+The admin can visualize all addresses by accessing the route below.

 Route: *`GET "/api/v1/admin/client-addresses"`*

 # Admin Shop Category

-When logged in, the admin can access information about the shop, it allows him to create, update, show and list your categories.
+When logged in, the admin can access information about the shop.
+This access allows him to create, update, show and list shop categories.

 ## Create